 "E+" is now the default for 1200 baud operation on a Windows or Linux PC with an Intel type CPU.
-If you are using a really old slow PC, that can't keep up, you could try the new "/n" option which uses less CPU power.
+If you are using a really old slow PC, that can't keep up, you could try the new "/n" option which uses less CPU power by reducing the sampling rate.
 The configuration command would be like this: